 Jacqueline Kennedy Onassis ReservoirOther Attraction in Upper East SideAdd to myNY added

 There is probably no better place to jog in New York City than Central Park, home to many great running routes.
 The big loop is about 10 km long and very challenging because of the many hills.
 The best place to start is at East 90th Street (East Drive) heading north.
 On your way, you will pass the Lasker Rink.
 Continue along the north end of the park to W 102nd Street, then head south on West Drive to 72nd Street.

 The loop around the Jacqueline Kennedy Onassis Reservoir is also very nice.
 The jogging route, which is about 2.5 km long, goes around the large reservoir and was Jacqueline Kennedy’s favorite jogging route.
 The route is so popular that you are only allowed to run in one direction.

 For a better overview, there is also a map with all jogging routes in Central Park.

 Belvedere Castle im Central ParkBuilding in Manhattan

-> Central Park Conservancy Film Festival (Not officially announced, yet)Other Art & Culture in Upper East SideAdd to myNY added
+Central Park Conservancy Film Festival (2023 tba)Other Art & Culture in Upper East SideAdd to myNY added

-> Every summer, the Central Park Conservancy hosts a week of evening film screenings in Central Park.
+Every summer, the Central Park Conservancy hosts a week of evening film screenings in Central Park.
 Famous film classics are shown, which are often set in New York.
 All you need is a blanket to sit on and a small picnic or popcorn, of course.
 The screening starts at 8pm, but it’s best to arrive around 6:30pm to find good seats.
 There is often a live DJ playing music before the movies.